Behind the Visitor Center near the Yosemite Museum, you can follow a trail that leads to a place lost in time, and swallowed by history.

-The reconstructed Miwok Village of Ahwahnee is meant to depict life for the Native American village as it was in the 1870s, a village that used to exist in the same spot its doppleganger now sits.
-A village of around 200-300 inhabitants, it was the largest Miwok village in the Yosemite Valley.
-The replica contains several structures which would have been familiar to the Ahwahnee people, including unusual bark teepees, acorn silos, and a sweat lodge.
+The reconstructed Miwok Village of Ahwahnee is meant to depict life for as it was in an Ahwahnee village in the 1870s.
+This village is a reconstruction of one used to sit in the same spot, which was disbanded in the 1930s.
+It had been the largest Miwok village in the Yosemite Valley, with around 200-300 inhabitants.
+The replica contains several structures which would have been familiar to the Ahwahneechee people, including bark teepees, acorn silos, and a sweat lodge.

 Markers lining the path educate on the history of the structures and native plants in the area, and seasonally the staff present demonstrations on basket weaving, beadwork and other culturally significant activities.
 The attraction is free to visit.

-A house is still occasionally in use (and thus off limits to non tribe members) by remaining members of the Ahwahnee tribe, some of whom still live in Yosemite Valley.
+A house is still occasionally in use (and thus off-limits to anyone who is not a member of the tribe) by remaining members of the Ahwahnee tribe, some of whom still live in Yosemite Valley.

 Know Before You Go

-not easy to locate - aim for the (itself hard to find) visitors center, then locate the museum nearby and walk through to the back.
+Aim for the visitors center, then locate the museum nearby and walk through to the back.